kyleighdavis/DSA_P2/README.md

 The project visualizes US cities as a graph, allowing users to find the shortest paths between cities using Dijkstra and A* algorithms.

-## Features
+## 🚀Features
 - User selects a state, population range, number of cities, and neighbors per city.
 - Graph visualization using [Bridges C++ API](http://bridgesuncc.github.io/).
 - Calculates:
   - Shortest path distance (Dijkstra)
   - Shortest path distance (A*)

-- Displays runtime and memory usage of the algorithm.
+- Displays runtime and memory usage of both algorithms.

-## Prerequisites
+## 🧰 Prerequisites/Requirements

 Before running this project, make sure you have: